 The training was provided by one of the REI’s expert lecturers, who also teaches the REI’s leading training course on Energy Storage in London.
 The lecturer drew from a wide variety of accredited REI courses, and detailed how the latest Renewable Energy technology can help the decarbonisation process, including:

 “The course has developed my understanding into more specifically how renewables operate: I liked all the examples that supported the information.”

 – SGN Innovation Project Officer, Course Attendee

-The EEC’s expert lecturer detailed how SGN can use Renewable Energy technologies to reduce the carbon output of heating in the UK, drawing on his decades of experience in the Renewable Energy industry.
+The REI’s expert lecturer detailed how SGN can use Renewable Energy technologies to reduce the carbon output of heating in the UK, drawing on his decades of experience in the Renewable Energy industry.
 Mark Wheeldon, SGN Hydrogen Programme Manager, noted, “The course tutor and materials were excellent: the course was well delivered and enjoyable.”
-The European Energy Centre is the leading provider of Renewable Energy courses in the UK, and has welcomed course participants from organisations including Amazon, the BBC, KPMG and the Ford Motor Company.
+The Renewable Energy Institute is the leading provider of Renewable Energy courses in the UK, and has welcomed course participants from organisations including Amazon, the BBC, KPMG and the Ford Motor Company.